 - Play miniature golf or a strange combination of miniature gold and billiards at the Leopoldpark

-If you’re interested in visiting Belgium and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide!
+If you’re interested in visiting Europe and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide or Lonely Planet!
 Without these guides, I would be lost!
 This is my travel Bible!
+As well as two books on Belgian beer I highly recommend for understanding Trappist beers and all of Belgium’s beers!

 Other Popular Beaches near Blankenberge: